tedneward/Worldspine-DnD5e/Classes/Barbarian/index.md

 ```
 def level18(npc):
-    npc.traits.append("***Indomitable Might.*** If your total for a Strength check is less than your Strength score, you can use that score in place of the total.")
+    npc.append(Feature("Indomitable Might", "If your total for a Strength check is less than your Strength score, you can use that score in place of the total.") )
 ```

 ## Primal Champion